mgruszkiewicz/isseispace/content/blog/crosscompile-android-kernel.md

 ```
 My `docker-compose.yaml`
-we can also just use `docker run`, as there would be only one container, but to keep it simple with volume mounts and variables i will use docker-compose
+we can also just use `docker run`, as there would be only one container, but to keep it simple with volume mounts and building i will use docker-compose
 ```
 # workdir/docker-compose.yaml
 version: '3.7'